How a Harris or Trump win could impact Canada-U.S. trade

 "No matter who is the U.S. president in 2025, Canada's economy would be affected by a trade protectionism, just to different degrees," Carleton University political scientist Aaron Ettinger told CTVNews.ca.
 "Either way, Canadians will need to be alert."

-With the current USMCA trade agreement up for review in 2026, the next U.S. president will have the power to press for changes or preserve the status quo.
+The current USMCA trade agreement is up for review in 2026 and both presidential candidates have vowed to renegotiate and press for changes.
 Here's how a Trump or Harris presidency could impact cross-border trade and Canada's economy:

 Trade disrupted under Trump